-Actions aimed at containment of COVID-19 significantly restrict economic activity in Kazakhstan, as well as they have and may continue to have a negative impact on businesses and Group's clients, as well as Kazakhstan and world economy for an uncertain time period.
-Therefore, future cash flows may be decreased and operating and other expenses may be increased, causing impact on the nature of electricity tariff regulation by the Government to support economy.
+Measures aimed at containment of COVID-19 significantly restrict economic activity in Kazakhstan, as well as they have and may continue to have an adverse effect on the business and Group's clients, as well as Kazakhstan and world economy for an uncertain time period.
+Therefore, future cash flows may be decreased and operating and other expenses may be increased, contributing to the nature of electricity tariff regulation by the Government to support economy.

-As specified in the Group's consolidated financial statements prepared in accordance with International Financial Reporting Standards (IFRS) for the year ended on 31 December 2020, the management of the Group draw a conclusion that as at the reporting date there are indicators of impairment of property, plant and equipment of Tegis Munay LLP and investments in joint venture Station Ekibastuz GRES-2 JSC ("SEGRES-2").
-In order to prepare these separate financial statements, the management of the Company has considered this fact as an indication of a possible impairment of investments in these entities.
+As specified in the Group's consolidated financial statements prepared in accordance with International Financial Reporting Standards (IFRS) for the year ended on 31 December 2021, the management of the Group arrived at a conclusion that as at the reporting date there are indications of impairment of property, plant and equipment of Almaty Power Plants JSC (ALES).
+In order to prepare these separate financial statements, the management of the Company has considered this fact as an indication of a possible impairment of investments in this entity.

-The Company's management considers investment in every subsidiary and joint venture as a single cash generating unit since it is the smallest identifiable assets that generates cash inflows largely independent of the cash flows of other assets and it is the lowest level at which every subsidiary monitors recovery of the assets' cost.
+The Company's management considers investment in every subsidiary and joint venture as a single cash generating unit since it is the smallest identifiable asset that generates cash inflows, to a large extent, independent of the cash flows of other assets, and it is the lowest level at which every subsidiary monitors recovery of the assets' cost.
 Management estimated the recoverable amount of investment in subsidiaries and joint ventures based on value in use determined as estimated discounted future cash flows that the Company expects to obtain from their use.

-The Company engaged independent experts to conduct the impairment test of Tegis Munay and SEGRES-2, and to perform the analysis of the impairment indicators of property, plant and equipment of subsidiaries Ekibastuz GRES-1 named after Bulat Nurzhanov LLP ("EGRES-1"), Alatau Zharyk Company JSC and AIES JSC in accordance with IAS 36 "Impairment of Assets".
-The recoverable amount of investments in subsidiaries and joint ventures was determined using the estimate of expected future cash inflows and outflows from use of the assets, discount rate and other factors.
+The Company engaged independent experts for ALES asset impairment testing, and for performing the analysis of the impairment indications of property, plant and equipment of subsidiaries Ekibastuz GRES-1 named after Bulat Nurzhanov LLP ("EGRES-1"), Alatau Zharyk Company JSC ("AzhK") and Tegis Munay LLP and Mangyshylak Munay LPP ("Tegiz Munay") and also investments in joint venture JSC "Station Ekibastuzskaya GRES-2" ("SEGRES-2") in accordance with IAS 36 "Impairment of Assets".
+The recoverable amount of investments in subsidiaries and joint ventures was determined using the estimate of expected future cash inflows and outflows from use of the assets, discount rate, and other factors.